 At Copper Mountain, the ore body is a low sulfidation, carbonate-hosted copper deposit.
 This is important as the naturally high percentage of carbonate, compared to the naturally low presence of sulfur, results in the tailings from our mine being non-acidic.
 Acid-generating tailings is one of the most significant challenges associated with tailings management and we are fortunate that this is not a challenge we have to manage.

-Once we have separated the mineral from the ore body, it is stored in our Tailings Management Facility (TMF) — which is designed, constructed, and operated in alignment with industry best practices.
+Once we have separated the economic minerals from the non-economic ground rock or sand, it is stored in our Tailings Management Facility (TMF) — which is designed, constructed, and operated in alignment with industry best practices.
 We have strong governance in place for the TMF with transparent accountability and reporting standards.
 Our sites are reviewed and checked regularly by a team of qualified professionals.

 Klohn Crippen Berger, an internationally recognized company with extensive expertise in tailings management, is the Designer of Record for our TMF.
 The Engineer of Record, Andrew Witte, P.Eng., regularly visits to oversee the design and operation.
-Review our annual TMF safety inspections and as-built reports completed by Klohn Crippen Berger here (2018, 2019 and 2020) as well as our TMF expansion report.
+Review our annual TMF safety inspections and as-built reports completed by Klohn Crippen Berger as well as our TMF expansion report.

 In addition to third-party reviews, Copper Mountain maintains a high level of internal accountability to ensure the TMF is designed and operated to the highest standards.
-Our onsite Tailings-Qualified Person, Jaime Weber, P.Eng., is responsible for the facility’s operation.
-Eric Dell, P.Eng., has overall responsibility for the Copper Mountain Mine, and Don Strickland, P.Eng., is the Tailings Accountable Executive for Copper Mountain.
+Our onsite Tailings-Qualified Person, Michael Allen, P.Eng., is responsible for the facility’s operation.
+Gord Frost has overall responsibility for the Copper Mountain Mine, and Don Strickland, P.Eng., is the Tailings Accountable Executive for Copper Mountain.

 The latest ITRB review in late 2021 confirmed there were no tailings dam safety concerns.
 Through extensive monitoring and third-party reviews, we create long-term stability and mitigate potential risks to health, safety, the environment, infrastructure, and communities, including the threats of climate change and natural disasters.